Experior Financial Group Logo

 Our associates will help you navigate and find you the best product possible to suit your budget and goals as everyone’s needs are unique.
 Plan benefits and costs vary depending on age, marital and health status, and limits of coverage.

-Finding prescription drug insurance plans can be a daunting task.
+Finding prescription drugs insurance plans can be a daunting task.
 Most of us don’t know what products and companies are best.
-Reach out to an Experior associate and empower them to work on finding you the right drug insurance plan with the health coverage to meet all your needs.
+Reach out to an Experior associate and empower them to work on finding you the right drug and health insurance plan to meet all your needs.

-There are currently no plans that only provide coverage for prescription drugs.
-The companies we work with all provide some level of health insurance alongside prescription drug coverage.
+There are currently no plans that only provide coverage for prescribed drugs.
+The companies we work with all provide some level of health insurance alongside prescription coverage plans.

 Some provinces provide coverage.
 However, this coverage is usually only issued to seniors and those with a very low income who could not otherwise afford it on their own.

-Drug coverage is important because medications can be very costly, especially those medications that you may need to take for the long term.
-Most plans will cover generic medications, but some costlier plans will cover brand name medication.
-Your pharmacist will know if your plan includes generic drugs or not, according to your health insurance plan.
+Drug coverage is important because medicine can be very costly, especially those medications that you may need to take for the long term.
+Most plans will cover generic medications, but some costlier prescription drug plans for individuals will cover brand name medicine.
+Your pharmacist or doctor will know if your plan includes generic drugs or not, according to your pharmaceutical drug plan.

 There is no national standard for drug coverage in Canada.
-Individual provinces may offer free prescriptions for some seniors that qualify, but you will need to research this according to your location.
-Ontario’s OHIP has some extended prescription plans for seniors 65+ but this is not the case for all provinces.
+Individual provinces may offer free prescription drug plans for some seniors that qualify, but you will need to research this eligibility according to your location.
+Ontario’s OHIP has some extended medicine plans for seniors 65+ but this is not the case for all provinces.

 Recent Posts